DeflateAwning/Python-Vi-ArrowKeys/README.md

 * Not all **key up events are trigger** properly for normal characters (ex: 'world').
 This is speculative, but probably not actually an issue.
 * 'D' presses now occur when 'd' is lifted (feels delayed).
 For video games (especially those that use WASD-keys), you'll likely want to disable this software.
 * Some keys, when typed very fast before or after a 'd', may behaviour weirdly: their position may be switched with the 'd' key.
 Examples of this include the 'tab' character.
 This can be solved on a character-by-character basis by adding them to the `config["hookKeys"]` list.
 * Serious bug with keyboard having a number pad.
-When NUMLOCK is in a certain state, the shift key does not work for arrow key presses.
+When NUMLOCK is TURNED ON, the shift key does not work for arrow key presses.
-	* Figure out why shift key is not sent when NUMLOCK is in a certain state
+	* This is currently fixed by requring NUMLOCK to be TURNED OFF, and all keypad keys act as their number.

 If you come up with a fix, please make a pull request.
 If you notice a bug, please open an issue and/or make a pull request.